 Bampot Kitchen & Bar is a fantastic contemporary restaurant located at the entrance of Laguna Phuket, just past Boat Avenue in Bangtao.
-The restaurant is beautifully designed with a spacious and welcoming room and an open kitchen on the side.
+The restaurant is spacious and beautifully designed with an open kitchen on the side.
 The atmosphere is trendy without being too sophisticated and the food is a refreshing experience.
 Bampot Kitchen serves a modern international cuisine with a very personal touch from Chef Jamie.

 This is one of the very few restaurants in Phuket that would effortlessly fit the new dining scene of Bangkok.
 Bangkok has now reached the Michelin stage and Chef Jamie Wakeford has a long past history with Michelin chefs.
 The dishes here are beautifully crafted and you can tell that a lot of time and experience has been given to find the right balance with the right ingredients.